This story is being co-published with The Appeal, a nonprofit criminal justice news outlet.

 Arresting drug users doesn't make sense unless their drug use has become a problem.
 Arresting a repeat DUI offender or somebody who has broken into a home to pay for his or her habit—there are programs that we could employ that do use the criminal justice system in a more appropriate fashion.

 There’s the Swift, Certain, and Fair sanctions or the HOPE (Hawaii’s Opportunity Probation With Enforcement) model.
 Those types of programs may work.
 But ideally we're not arresting the individual for his or her drug use, it's the actions related to his or her drug use.
 Clearly, [in those cases] their use of substances has spilled over into problematic territory.
-They're committing crimes to pay for their habit, or they're not using responsibly and they're engaging in risky behaviour in public and putting other people's lives at risk.
+They're committing crimes to pay for their habit, or they're not using responsibly and they're engaging in risky behavior in public and putting other people's lives at risk.
 So those are when you might step in and use corrective measures.

 But, by and large, you're going to find very few people in the drug policy community who think arresting people for simple possession is a reasonable approach to our drug problem.